exercism/x86-64-assembly/concepts/basics/about.md

 The snippet above copies the contents of all 64 bits of `rdx`, the source operand, to all 64 bits of `rax`, which is the destination operand for the instruction.

-It is possible to use constant integer numbers as source operands (but not as destination operands) in most instructions.
+It is possible to use constant integer numbers as source operands (but not as destination operands) in most instructions:
-Those numbers are called **immediates**:

 ```nasm
 mov rcx, 42 ; rcx = 42